Dear Americans Moving to Stuttgart

 In Germany, buildings are constructed to hold in the maximum amount of heat, which has the side effect of trapping in a maximum of moisture as well.
 That’s why Germans have a habit of opening windows to let stale, moist air out and allow fresh air in.
 Even when there’s no particular odor to get rid of, this helps prevent mold.
 Many German rental contracts even include a requirement for tenants to open their windows fully for at least ten minutes each morning and evening.

-German apartments tend not to have built-closets; you will need to buy cabinets and wardrobes for storage.
+German apartments tend not to have built-closets; you will need to buy cabinets and wardrobes for storage, unless you rent a furnished apartment.
 It’s also quite normal to have a shoe cabinet at the entry to your home and switch to slippers for the indoors.
 You can expect a movable shower head in most bathrooms—check to make sure that it’s set up to stay in place even when you turn up the water pressure.

 In the Stuttgart area, there’s a Swabian custom you may encounter if you live in a smaller apartment building or Mehrfamilienhaus (multi-family house) called the “Kehrwoche.”
 Essentially, the inhabitants take turns cleaning the common areas of the building, such as the entry and stairwell.
 In winter they also take turns clearing the sidewalk and/or drive of snow and ice.
 Check with your landlord to see if this happens on a regular schedule or if there’s a calendar where you should sign up.